How to get an IEP.

-The first step, and most important thing.
+The first step, and the most important thing.
 And don’t ever let go of this concept.
+Everything in writing, always.

 - Get everything in writing.
 Everything.
 Start now, get in the habit of writing and documenting everything.
 Your first step is going to be to send a written request.
 My advice would be to send it to the school principal, with your child’s teacher getting a copy of it.
 CC them on it.